gitforwork2/gitforwork.github.io/_posts/2015-10-12-request-i140-via-foia.md

 ---
 layout: post
-title: Request an approved I140 through FOIA
+title: Request Immigration records through FOIA
 date: 2015-10-12
-tags: I140 FOIA USCIS
+tags: I140 I130 FOIA USCIS
 comments: true
-description: Overview of FOIA process to request approved I140 application.
+description: Overview of FOIA process to request Immigration records like I140 petition.
 ---
-**If you want a sample completed form, leave a comment below**
 * * *
 ###What is FOIA?
 The Freedom of Information Act (FOIA) is a law that gives you the right to access information from the federal government.